nunit/docs/docs/articles/nunit/release-notes/Nunit4.0-MigrationGuide.md

 These overloads were removed to allow for better messages in case of failure.
 See [Towards-NUnit4.md](../Towards-NUnit4.md#improved-assert-result-messages)

-NUnit4 has been optimized such that these formattable strings only get formatted in case the test is failing.
+NUnit 4.x has been optimized such that these formattable strings only get formatted in case the test is failing.

 ```csharp
 int actual = SomeCalculation();